Shmadul/PrintrBot_Stuff/README.md

 # PrintrBot_Stuff
 Printrbot Firmware Utilities
-Use at your own risk, created for my Printrbot Simple Metal revF5
+Use at your own risk, created for my Printrbot Simple Metal rev F5